susansayre/eco280/content/en/materials/homework/hw2-regressions-w-code.md

 ```

 *Note:* Make sure you use a forward slash not a backslash so your code will run on different platforms.
 Also note that you are using a *relative* path to you file.
 If you run this code with your working directory set to anything other than your `hw2-gitusername` folder it won't work.
 We could replace this with an *absolute* path that would work regardless of your working directory but **only on your computer** and only if you never move or rename your analysis folder.

-### Step 4b

-Enter another comment to identify a new section: `create scatterplot`.
-Although R's graphing capabilities are better, the learning curve is steep.
-Stata can generate many graphs and has a nice menu system to help you learn the code to generate the graphs.
-We will use this menu system to demonstrate how to use the "point-and-click" features of Stata while still guaranteeing your analysis is reproducible.

-To do this, we have to start by running the code that imports the data.
-(In the previous step, we wrote the code but didn't execute it so Stata doesn't know about the data yet.)
+Typing in do file has no immediate impact.
+You've written code that will tell Stata to import the data, but we have to **run** the code for that to happen.
 Save your current do file.
 In the console window of Stata, type `do regression-code` and hit enter.
 The code you wrote should appear in the console window and the `Variables` window on the right should now have the variables from the metabolic data listed.
 Check with your groupmates to make sure everyone is there before proceeding.

+### Step 4b

+In your do file, enter another comment to identify a new section: `create scatterplot`.
+Although R's graphing capabilities are better, the learning curve is steep.
+With practice, Stata can generate very nice graphs (much better than Excel) and has a menu system to help you learn the code to generate the graphs.
+We will use this menu system to demonstrate how to use the "point-and-click" features of Stata while still guaranteeing your analysis is reproducible.
 Within the main Stata window, navigate to Graphics -> Twoway graph.
 Choose Create and select scatterplot.
 Using the menu options, construct a graph with `rate` on the vertical axis and `mass` on the horizontal axis.
 Feel free to experiment with the marker and weight options if you want.
-Click `Accept` to set the options and `Submit` to generate your graph.
+Click `Accept` to set the options and `Ok` to generate your graph.
 Notice that two things happen when you do this: a window with the graph pops up **and** the line of code to generate the graph is printed in your console.
 We're going to make one more change to the graph before we add the code to our do file.

-Close the graph you created. (*Note that this graph is now gone; we didn't save it and we didn't put the code to generate it in our do file, so it is effectively lost.
-You could look in your command history or scroll up in your output window to find it again, but that isn't a reliable method of matching code with output.)
-Go back to the Graphics window and recreate the graph with one change.
-This time, I want you to create a graph of the data for only the observations coded male, add axis labels (Metabolic Rate and Lean Body Mass) and give the graph a title.
+Close the graph you created.
+Go back to the Graphics window, select Plot 1 and choose edit.
+Although we closed the graph, Stata stored the code for us and we now want to change it.
+This time, I want you to create a graph of the data for only the observations coded male (sex == 0), add axis labels (Metabolic Rate and Lean Body Mass) and give the graph a title.
 (Hint: there are menu options in the graph wizard to add all of these elements.
 Explore until you find them and ask your groupmates for help if you get stuck.)
 Click submit when you're ready.
-Once you have a graph you like, copy the code that created it from the console window and paste it into your do file.
-Make sure you leave off the `.` character at the beginning of the code and the `>` character that shows up if you code covers two lines in the console.
+Once you have a graph you like, copy the code that created it from the history window and paste it into your do file.

 *Tip:* If your line of code gets too long to see easily in your do file, you can create a multiline command by entering `///` at the end of the line and continuing your command on the next line.